 Recent News

 Adults can also access virtual health promotion programs covering topics such as depression, chronic disease management, and falls prevention.
 Contact the Healthy Living Center of Excellence at 978-946-1211 or www.healthyliving4me.org.

-Finally, for seniors in need of assistance with a government agency or federal benefit, including Social Security, Medicare, the VA, or the IRS, you can always contact Congresswoman Lori Trahan’s district office at 978-459-0101 or www.Trahan.house.gov.
+Finally, for seniors in need of assistance with a government agency or federal benefit, including Social Security, Medicare, the VA, or the IRS, you can always contact Congresswoman Lori Trahan’s district office at 978-459-0101 or online.

-Source: Column: There’s never been more demand for services for senior citizens | Opinion | eagletribune.com
+Source: Column: There’s never been more demand for http://www.trahan.house.gov/services for senior citizens | Opinion | eagletribune.com

+Recent News